q.ql.org

 Blogging

-You can read any blog posts I've made on my medium page.
+You can read any blog posts I’ve made on my medium page.
 My primary blog focus is technical deep dives on topics that I have some expertise on.
 This would mainly include PDF, infrastructure as code, or software engineering topics.
-I write infrequently but hope to keep doing it.
-A few years ago, I also wrote a “summer-themed” blog post about casual dress at work for my previous company's AppianLIFE blog.
+I write infrequently but always have a backlog of posts to write.

 JXQZ